 The 4-H Tech Changemakers (TCM) program uses a teens-as-teachers approach with teen leaders learning digital skills and then teaching these skills to adults.
 Through this process, the teens will become certified Tech Changemakers and work in partnership with their 4-H educator to use turnkey ‘grab n’ go’ lesson plans to teach digital skills to adults in the community.
 The lesson plans focus on digital skills that help drive economic opportunity, like using Microsoft Word to create resumes or safely navigating the internet to find the best job search websites.

 Through the Development of School Gardens

-The overall goal of this project is to eradicate food deserts in neighborhoods through the development of school gardens by educating local community people and students on the importance of growing their own produce, which will utilize a hands-on approach to gardening.
+The overall goal of this project is to eradicate food deserts in neighborhoods through the development of school gardens by educating local community people and students on the importance of growing their own produce.

 - Increase nutritional awareness.

 - Increase leadership development skills, self-esteem and environmental stewardship among school age children.

 - Teach sustainable gardening techniques that are transferable or easily replicated.

 For more information, contact:

 Tiffany W. Franklin, Ph.D.

 Program Leader, 4-H/Youth Development and Associate Youth Specialist